3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Image3D stacks, and thus the underlying \<image3dsheet> elements, SHOULD provide the channels "R", "G", "B" and "A".

 Specific rules apply if an image3dsheet does not provide these channels:
-- If an image3dsheet does not provide a color channel "R", "B" or "G" but provides a greyscale channel, sampling this color color channel will return the value of the greyscale channel.
+- If an image3dsheet does not provide a color channel "R", "B" or "G" but provides a greyscale channel, sampling any color channel will return the value of the greyscale channel.
 - If an image3dsheet does not provide an alpha channel "A", sampling "A" will behave as if the image3dsheet contained a fully saturated alpha channel.